Research methodology

 - • ESG metrics compilation

-- • Grid Risk (40%): Queue position, interconnection delays, capacity constraints
+- • Grid risk: Queue position, interconnection delays, and capacity constraints

-- • Regulatory Risk (30%): Current tariffs, proposed changes, political climate
+- • Regulatory risk: Current tariffs, proposed changes, and jurisdiction context

-- • Energy Cost Risk (20%): Price volatility, renewable availability, demand charges
+- • Energy-cost risk: Price volatility, renewable availability, and demand charges

-- • Environmental Risk (10%): Water stress, extreme weather probability, carbon intensity
+- • Environmental risk: Water stress, extreme-weather exposure, and carbon intensity

 - • Interconnection approval timelines